Here are some observations I used to guide me in creating an unusual system of NPC conversation in my interactive fiction story, Bear Creek.

 NPCs conversations can be triggered by keywords

-This something I haven’t implemented in Bear Creek.
+This is something I haven’t implemented in Bear Creek.
 This mirrors the human tendency to grasp on to the words we heard, even if we don’t always understand the rest of what was said.

 I thought of this as something like a domain-specific Eliza.
 A last ditch effort to squeeze a conversational save out of an otherwise misunderstood player input.
 In other words, after the parser has given up on the player’s input a routine looks for keywords in the input: “blah blah blah keyword blah.”